alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * **Next Steps:**
   * ➡️ Open Issues re. the parts to be added and worked on
   * ➡️ Plan for Bookdash (first week of June)
-  * ➡️ Write up blog post for the website
+  * ➡️ PENDING IN PERSON DAY AIM RSF - Write up blog post for the website?

 ### PPIE May Session
 * **Updates:**